 Trends change.
 In data science, we know it can be difficult to find consistent trends even between visitors of the same website from one week to the next.

 Is it likely that trends found among a very specific niche of male daters long ago — those who chose to upload only one photo and no profile text to OkCupid in 2009 — could translate to a viable Tinder strategy for all men in 2017?

 The truth is that societal and dating norms have changed a lot in this amount of time.
 For instance, dating online used to be taboo.
 So perhaps giving an air of “I’m too good for this” with a non-smiling, looking away photo and no profile text appealed slightly more to women at the time.

 Further, what kind of man uploads one photo and no profile text?
 Perhaps it’s this personality type (not the photo’s characteristics out of context) that speak to which photo strategies worked best for him.

 IV.
-The OkCupid study itself spawned a new class of photos that are next-level bad
+The OkCupid study itself spawned a new class of bad photos

 Finally, let’s chat for a moment about what happens when a highly popular dating site disseminates misinformation about what works best in guy’s dating pics: a new class of male dating photos is born.